MeshachBlue/DistributedGPU/README.md

 Stage 0
 ==========
-Write a "finding pi" Monte Carlo in WebCl, OpenCl and C then compare speeds.
+Write a "finding pi" Monte Carlo in WebCl, OpenCl (GPU) and C+ (CPU) then compare speeds.
 Find out the amount of computation time lost through WebCl instead of OpenCl.

 Stage 1
 ==========